 Beyond stamps, tools like Smile.io allow companies to set up rewards schemes that include features like the ability to offer points for various actions including account creation, purchases, and birthdays.

 Personal recommendations can be a powerful way to influence buying choices.
-Referral programs can be a useful way for small businesses to utilise the power of personal recommendations to increase their customer base.
+Referral programs can be a useful way for small businesses to utilize the power of personal recommendations to increase their customer base.

 The simplest kind of referral program is one that gives a benefit to both the referrer and the person receiving the referral when the latter makes a purchase.
 For example, a gym could encourage referrals by offering free classes to both parties when the new customer signs up.